SFTtech/openage/doc/reverse_engineering/networking/chat_protocol.md

 00
 ```

-These bytes were always empty in my tests and could be part of the separator mentioned above.
+These bytes were always empty in the tests and could be part of the separator mentioned above.

 ### Message length